gjbex/training-material/Python/README.md

 -----------
 1. `ArgParse`: illustration of how to use the argparse module to handle command line arguments.
+1. `Autocorrelation`: illustration of autocorrelation in a Markov process, implements a Monte Carlo algorithm, and allows to show evolution over time, autocorrelation, and to compare with target distribution.
 1. `CLibsFromPython`: illustrate how to use a C library from a Python script.
 1. `CodeTesting`: illustration of how to use the `unittest` framework for